August 20, 2023

 A Starlink antenna in Ukraine

-Today, we are seeing the LEO comsat revolution completed in the form of Starlink and its various competitors, which are offering high-speed satellite internet through massive constellations of LEO satellites, which have allowed the Ukrainians to enjoy the flexibility provided by satellite communications in the field with a tiny fraction of the DoD's investment.
+Today, we are seeing the LEO comsat revolution completed in the form of Starlink and its various competitors, which are offering high-speed satellite internet through massive constellations of LEO satellites, which have shown their capability recently by allowing the Ukrainians to enjoy the flexibility provided by satellite communications in the field with a tiny fraction of the DoD's investment.
 The Starlink system is a particularly interesting as a contrast with the early days of satellite communications.
 It works at the SHF and EHF bands, and in contrast to the earlier LEO constellations, it relies not on an omnidirectional antenna, but on a small phased array, which can track the satellite as it goes past entirely automatically.
 This makes it extremely hard to intercept, and allows more efficient use of bandwidth.
 Starlink also makes extensive use of links between satellites, reducing reliance on ground stations.
 The net result is that not only can Ukrainian commanders coordinate on the move, but Ukrainian soldiers can access the internet even on the front line.
 The DoD is obviously interested in the technology, and has both bought bandwidth from Starlink and looks to be building a similar constellation of its own, which in a stunning display of five-sided thought mixed with business buzzwords, they are calling the "transport layer" of the National Defense Space Architecture.

 Warning: Excessive Buzzwords.
 Look away if you feel faint.